 Around 4 million people are employed in Bangladesh’s 4,500 textile factories.
 The industry generates 80% of the country’s $24 billion annual exports — making Bangladesh the world’s second largest clothing exporter after China — yet wages remain as low as $37 per month for workers spending 15-hour shifts in sweatshop conditions.

 “What to describe and what to write!
 All I could see were dead bodies all surround me.
 A silent anger, unbearable pain and helplessness had frozen my finger to click.
-Besets dead bodies and their each drop of blood asking me to tape their vulnerable death memoir to show the people around the world, how painfully they left the world. & I can not rest until I can spread their pain of death.
+Besets dead bodies and their each drop of blood asking me to tape their vulnerable death memoir to show the people around the world, how painfully they left the world.
+And I can not rest until I can spread their pains of deaths.
 Shouts slaughtered under concrete.
 How many times we will remain mute and hollow out graves!
 Why world’s most innocent souls has to be always trapped as vulnerable victims!
-Their souls will never rest in peace until we know how dreadfully they died without telling their last wish” – GMB Akash
+Their souls will never rest in peace until we know how dreadfully they died without telling their last wish”

 “This exhibition is a prism of callous realities and haunting metaphors of issues of climate change.
 Photographs of the exhibition will reveal the bare bones of climate disaster which causes human life to suffer for eternity.
 Either it is flood or desertification worst is these had severe effect on human life.
 Desertification is already causing changes in the social environment of certain areas of the African Sahel.
 Agriculture, livestock, and over-population have been the primary reasons that this previously stable dry-land ecosystem has been turning into desert.
 At the same time as these physical changes have been occurring, social destabilization and migration also have been, leading to food insecurity, disease outbreaks, and increasing levels of cultural extremism. more than 42 million people were displaced in Asia and the Pacific during 2010 and 2011.
 This figure includes those displaced by storms, floods, and heat and cold waves.
 Still others were displaced by drought and sea-level rise.
 Most of those compelled to leave their homes eventually returned when conditions improved, but an undetermined number became migrants, usually within their country, but also across national borders”